NIIT-Software-Engineering/Priyanshu-Rashika-Nirali-Simran/README.md

-# Priyanshu-Rashika-Nirali-Simran
+# Label Printing and Barcode Generator
-Advanced Software (deals in textile related software development) Surat
+Organisation: Advanced Softwares, Surat
+Deals in industries: textiles, fresh food, footwear, and examination Works on: All Windows 10 Device Family